DTU-PAS/student-project-proposals/README.md

 Each pdf-document corresponds to one project, containing a short **description**, a **required level** as well as **contact** information.
 In case you are interested in the project, please contact the responsible for further details!

-Here is the list of the projects:
+Here is the list of the open projects:

 | Number | Title | Tags |